mnemnion/loon/notes/clua/syntax.md

 The reader specification does not provide an internal format for strings, other than to indicate that they should be valid UTF-8.
 The implementation expects the internal format to follow that of Lua.

+###Keywords

+`:` begins a keyword.
+It must be followed by a symbol, with no whitespace.

+Keywords are always equal to themselves, and never refer to another value.

 #### Reminder

 Behavior described is in the outer context unless otherwise specified.
 Several single character tokens change that context in indicated ways.